maxehmookau/ios-development-for-absolute-beginners/03-starting-objective-c.md

 This line adds the numbers `4` and `100` and outputs the result `104`.
 Try it now.

 *But what's this `@"%i"` thing?* I hear you ask.
 When you're not working with `NSString`, `NSLog` needs to know what kind of data to expect.
-In this case, an `integer`.
+In this case, an `integer`, represented using `%i`.
 You can chain these together, so if you wanted to output two different integers:

     NSLog(@"%i %i", 10 + 10, 100 + 50);

 Would output: `20 150`.

+`NSLog` will accept any number of different things to output.
+You can even add an `NSString` to the list like this...

+    NSLog(@"%i %i %@", 10 + 10, 100 + 50, @"Hello");

+...would output `20 150 Hello`.
+Try it now!

 ### Activities